 In comparison to Auckland and Wellington where land and investment opportunities are increasingly scarce, Christchurch has the potential to draw interest from a wider pool of occupiers and investors benefiting from a better, already identified and longer-term supply of land.

 Some of the questions answered in the latest report include:

-- Are the low vacancy levels among industrial stock expected to continue?
+- Are the record low vacancy levels among industrial stock expected to continue?

-- What kind of industrial property yields is the current market offering?
+- What kind of industrial property yields is the 2021 Q4 market offering?

-- What industrial projects are in the pipeline for Auckland, Wellington, and Christchurch?
+- In 2021 Q4 have there been any industrial projects added to the pipeline for Auckland, Wellington, and Christchurch?